 There are standard rates set in this space — usually, for bigger ticket products (>$100k LTV) fees per lead ranges between $100-$500.
 So while you might have to stick to these rates initially, you can set up clauses that increase your fees as more of your leads convert.
 This makes for a win-win situation since your client also grows their business when you source better converting leads for them.

 The operational success of your lead generation business heavily depends on your marketing assets.
 Marketing assets are web properties (landing pages, blogs, e-books, etc.) that attract leads who are looking for specific information.
 These leads often carry with the intent to purchase, hence making your marketing asset a magnet for these leads.

 The hardest part of getting your marketing content to work is making it visible.
-If your leads can’t find your website or ebook, you will never be able to capture them.
+If your leads can’t find your website or eBook, you will never be able to capture them.
 You can post links to your content on relevant forums and communities where your leads might spend time.
-Apart from that, you can work on SEO to help your content rank on search engines for your lead’s queries (eg., “insurance for dogs”).

 Of course, reaching out to a large audience organically isn’t easy, so you can try other ways as well.
-By running lead generation campaigns using ads that direct your leads to your website or form, you can serve them with content and capture them as a lead.
+Run lead generation campaigns that direct your leads to your website using ads.
+You can then capture those leads and subscribers with a lead capture tool.

 Once you’ve captured leads through your Marketing channels and lead generation campaigns, you want to make sure they are likely to convert.
 You can do this by enrolling them in a nurturing program.
 Lead nurturing is a way to exchange more information with your lead and help them get interested in your clients’ products.